huukhanhnguyen/listener-self-cleanup/README.md

 - **Clear Intent:** `onCleanup` makes cleanup explicit
 - **Flexible:** Listeners choose *when* to unregister (e.g., timeout, condition)
 - **Minimal Boilerplate:** Keeps logic local to listener
-  ## Extending SSC for State Management and Reactivity
+  ## Extending SCC for State Management and Reactivity
-The Subscriber Self Control Pattern (SSC) is well-suited for creating state-driven objects, such as those used in reactive programming or UI frameworks.
+The Subscriber Self Control Pattern (SCC) is well-suited for creating state-driven objects, such as those used in reactive programming or UI frameworks.
 By extending the `Notifier` class, you can build objects that manage state changes and notify listeners efficiently, while allowing subscribers to control their own cleanup.
 This reduces memory leaks and simplifies state management in dynamic applications.

-- **State-Driven Objects**: SSC enables listeners to react to state changes (e.g., via a "change" event) and unsubscribe when no longer needed.
+- **State-Driven Objects**: SCC enables listeners to react to state changes (e.g., via a "change" event) and unsubscribe when no longer needed.
 - **Reactive Applications**: Perfect for scenarios where state updates trigger UI updates or other side effects.
 - **Clean Resource Management**: Subscribers define their own cleanup logic, ensuring resources are released appropriately.